mithun1999/blog-app/Readme.md

 # BLOG POST APPLICATION USING PHP AND MYSQL

-This application is used to create posts by admins and the users can make comments and the comments can be approved by admins.
+This application is used to create posts by admins and the users can make comments and the comments can be approved by admins to display it on the page.

 ## Installation